iDataVisualizationLab/ScagnosticsJS/README.md

 <script type="text/javascript" src="https://idatavisualizationlab.github.io/Scagnostics2018/scagnostics/build/js/scagnostics.min.js"></script>
 ```
 ### Creating new scagnostics object
 You will need to pass an array of 2d scatter plot points as `[[x1, y1], [x2, y2], [x3, y3], [x4, y4],...[xn, yn]]`.
+If you would like to pass some data (say `ids` of the points) then you may pass them as `data` attribute of the point.
+This `data` field will then be passed into the result after normalization or binning, so you could use this to get back the original point.

 You may use default scagnostics options or you can optionally pass an `options` object with one or combination of the following fields
-* `binType`: as 'leader' (default) or 'hexagon' to use leader binning or hexagon binning correspondingly
+* `binType`: as `'leader'` (default) or `'hexagon'` to use leader binning or hexagon binning correspondingly
 * `startBinGridSize`: default is `40`, an integer to start the binning process with (it starts with 40x40 bins in this case).
 * `isNormalized`: default is `false`, if it is `true` then ScagnosticsJS will skip the normalizastion step to speed up the calculation time.
 * `isBinned`: default is `false`, if it is `true` then ScagnosticsJS will skip the binning step to speed up the calculation time.